 Start with three strategies

 Pick three from this list.
-Commit for 6 months.
-Consistency beats perfection.
+Run them for 90 days with clean tracking.
+Consistency beats a pile of disconnected experiments.

 Ask new customers how they heard about you.
 Adjust based on actual results.